What do traders expect when they first start in the foreign exchange trading market?

 Commodity bloc currencies refer to a group of currencies from countries that are rich in natural resources, including Australia, New Zealand and Canada.
 This forex group is usually affected by the price fluctuation in commodity markets.
 Whether you’re a forex, commodities or CFD trader, it’s wise to monitor the correlation and price movements of the commodity bloc of currencies and the associated commodities that affect them.

-While this is not an official or formal FX group, a few currencies are considered “safe haven” when trading the foreign exchange markets.
+While this is not an official or formal FX group, a few currencies are considered “safe haven” when trading in the foreign exchange markets.
 Safe haven currencies in this group include the Japanese Yen (JPY), the Pound Sterling (GBP), the US dollar (USD), the Euro (EUR) and the Swiss Franc (CHF).

 Why safe haven?
 Traders view these currencies as stable and will most likely retain their value compared to other currencies during volatile market conditions.
 Similar to gold, which is considered a safe haven asset, currencies in this group will attract more trading activity – particularly when there’s a high level of market volatility.
+Some of the most volatile currency pairs are also quite frequently traded due to the opportunities they provide traders.

 A broker (or brokerage) is an individual or firm that arranges transactions between a trader and an exchange.
 There are different types of brokers, but at it’s core the broker is a third-person facilitator between a buyer and a seller.